metalfury/Slide-It/Slide It - Play-to-Earn Drift Game (Design Project).md

 SC – Slide coin: Cryptocurrency created for the project

-k.page – User Page: A page where users can view information after logging in.
+k. sayfasi – User Page: A page where users can view information after logging in.

-k. name: User Name
+k. adi: User Name

 g. auth: Google Authenticator